GufranBhatti/GufranBhatti/README.md

 Hi there, 👋 I am Gufran Bhatti from (🇵🇰).
 </h1>
 <h4 align = "center">
-I am a developer💻, a teacher, love to travel🌍, and a cricket🏏 and football⚽ lover.
+I am a developer💻, a teacher👨‍🏫, love to travel🌍, and a cricket🏏 and football⚽ lover.
 </h4>

 # 🌐 Socials